-The Health Authorities, through the Emergency Planning Office, will be concerned with the overall medical cover, first aid provision and will need to be satisfied that medical plans are in place.
+The Health Service Executive, through the Regional Emergency Management Office, will be concerned with the overall medical cover, first aid provision and will need to be satisfied that medical plans are in place.
 They will give advice on the level of medical provision required, taking into consideration the proposed number and age profile of spectators and the type of entertainment provided.

 For large scale events or events with a high risk of injury they will be concerned that the event does not impact on routine medical provision to the resident population.
-In addition the emergency planning office and ambulance service will be concerned with the emergency plans and procedures in place for the event.
+In addition the Emergency Management Office and National Ambulance Service will be concerned with the emergency plans and procedures in place for the event.